 Also of interest is that Mohegan Lake has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.66% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mohegan Lake telecommute to their jobs.
+Overall, about 10.66% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small town, Mohegan Lake has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Mohegan Lake, a lot of people use the train to get to work every day though Mohegan Lake is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Mohegan Lake is an extremely ethnically-diverse town.
 The people who call Mohegan Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mohegan Lake residents report their race to be White, followed by Asian.
 Mohegan Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.65% of the town’s residents.
 Important ancestries of people in Mohegan Lake include Italian, Irish, German, English, and French Canadian.